TragicEncounter/TragicEncounter/README.md

 - 💞️ I’m looking to collaborate on nothing.
 - 📫 How to reach me: please don't.

-- For TragicScore: Its a python script, needs : pip install pygame and termcolor
+- For TragicScore: Its a python script, needs : pip install pygame-ce termcolor

 <!---
 TragicEncounter/TragicEncounter is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.